NixBio/IS-Seq-python3/README.md

 ### To use this IS-Seq version on Macs, you need to install git, git-lfs, and Docker,and perform the following steps

+We supplied a [video](https://youtu.be/hA-cIGBQ1_w) tutorial here to demonstrate how to install and use IS-Seq on Macs machine

     # Install Homebrew firstly if you don't have brew installed on your Macs